holbiejlln/holbertonschool-unix/shell_basics/README.md

-* 2-listmorefiles: Displays all contents (including hidden files) of the current directory in long format (ls -la).
+* 3-back: Changes the working directory to the previous one (cd -).